-Professor, Department of Electrical Engineering, Politecnico di Torino, Torino, Italy
+Professor, Department of Energy, Politecnico di Torino, Torino, Italy

-Xavier Guillaud is a professor in L2EP Laboratory of Electrical Engineering and Power Electronics, and leader of EPMLab, at Ecole Centrale de Lille, France.
-His research interests are in the areas of advanced control systems, power systems and power electronics.
+Xavier Guillaud is currently Professor with the L2EP Laboratory of Electrical Engineering and Power Electronics, and leader of EPMLab at École Centrale de Lille, France.
+His research interests are in the areas of advanced control systems, power systems, and power electronics.

 Elsevier.com visitor survey